Integralist/integralist.co.uk/content/posts/statistics-basics.md

 If we wanted to calculate the _total frequency_ for the entire dataset then we would use the following calculation: `group range x group frequency density` for each group (which gives us the frequency for each group) and then we sum each of the frequencies together.

+> [!NOTE]
-> Note: this is as far as I got with histograms, as I felt I had learnt enough to be dangerous in a conversation.
+> this is as far as I got with histograms, as I felt I had learnt enough to be dangerous in a conversation.
 There may well be nuances, pros/cons and other aspects to histograms I've not fully understood.
 I'd welcome anyone who knows more to educate me on this :-)

 ## Line Graphs